Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

 ## 8. Front running
       hijacking the data from mem pools and do the same transaction with high gas .
       You can see some flash loans are attacked by frontrunners.
 You can avoid this using flashbots.

+## 9. Hack isContract
+      There is a assembly code which can be used to if there is contract on etherium address.
+      Here you can bypass it calling it when deploying the contract.